Will CAPE Phase 3 Refund Finally Liquidated IEEPA Entries?

 If you got pulled into IEEPA tariffs in 2025 and your customs broker recently told you the entries have been “finally liquidated” or are “in suspended liquidation,” you have probably already discovered that CAPE Phase 1 will not refund you.
-The April 28 CIT order made this explicit: CBP confirmed that finally liquidated entries and certain suspended entries are excluded from Phase 1, and the agency has not committed to covering them in Phase 2 either.
+The April 28 CIT order made this explicit: CBP confirmed that finally liquidated entries and certain suspended entries are excluded from Phase 1, and Phase 3 programming is now targeted for late July 2026.

 What “Finally Liquidated” Actually Means